 - Process the dates until they are broken down and become a ball of date paste.

-- Add in the Dijon, vinegar or lemon juice, salt, pepper, and garlic powder.
+- Add in the Dijon, vinegar or lemon juice, salt, pepper, and garlic powder or clove.

 - Process until combined.

-- While the processor is going, drizzle in the olive oil, and mix until combined.
+- While the processor is going, drizzle in the olive oil.

-- Add in six tablespoons of water and mix until combined.
+- Add in six tablespoons of water and process until combined.

 - Taste and add in extra water if desired (I like it at six tablespoons).

 This dressing is good enough to eat by itself!
-I’m not a huge fan of super sweet anything, so if you are, you may want to add in another date or two.
+If you like super sweet dressings, you may want to add in another date or two.
 For me, it has the perfect balance.